Scure21/react-native-design-app/README.md

 ### DESCRIPTION

 This project was done following the designcode.io React Native course for designers as a means of testing out:
-- few transitions/animations
+- A few transitions/animations
-- practice some RN specific elements such as navigation, layout adjustment for different screen sizes and getting data through a CMs
+- Practice some RN specific elements such as navigation, layout adjustment for different screen sizes
+- Getting data through a CMs
 - Use the `PanResponder` [API](https://reactnative.dev/docs/panresponder) to handle gestures

 With this code you won't be able to consume the data from Contentful because you'd need to create an account and add your SPACE_ID and APOLLO_CLIENT_TOKEN.
 If you don't want to go that route, the `data` folder has some static data you can use for the cards and courses, you'd need to adjust things accordingly.